-Clinical trial results have the potential to improve outcomes for patients, and can have direct implications for policy and practice; often these results are not shared as effectively as they could be with the audiences that could make a difference for patients.
+Clinical trial results have the potential to improve outcomes for patients, and can have direct implications for policy and practice.
+Often trial results are not shared as effectively as they could be with the audiences that could make a difference for patients.

 The MRC Festival Symposium on Communicating Trial Results aimed to share examples of good practice, challenges and solutions around communicating the results of clinical trials, and to foster future collaboration.
 The MRC Clinical Trials Unit at UCL hosted the symposium, in partnership with the Association of Medical Research Charities.